cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

 #### Untargeted analysis

-When the composition of the polymer is unknown, PolyCalc is able to find the difference in mass between a reference peak as well as possible molecular formula.
+When the composition of the polymer is unknown, MSPolyCalc is able to find the difference in mass between a reference peak as well as possible molecular formula.

 In order to define the reference peak simply click on the label over the peak.
 The value of the label will be set in the preferences.